|Nutritional Guidelines (per serving)|

-This simple recipe for sautéed clamshell mushrooms makes a perfect garnish for steak, but also can be used to top a chicken breast, pork chop, or even a bowl of pasta.
-If you can't find clamshells, also known as brown beech mushrooms, this recipe will work with regular button mushrooms.
-You can also try mixing things up by replacing the thyme with other herbs.
+Our simple recipe for sautéed clamshell mushrooms makes a perfect garnish for steaks, roasts, chicken breast, pork chops, pasta, or risotto dishes.
+If you can't find clamshells, the recipe will work with regular button mushrooms.

 Melt half the butter in a large skillet over medium heat.
 Add the mushrooms and a big pinch of salt.

 Cook, stirring, for about 10 minutes, or until the mushroom juices have evaporated and they've begun to brown slightly.

 Add the garlic and cook for one more minute.

 Turn the heat up to high and cook until the liquid begins to boil.
 Cook for a few minutes, until almost all the liquid is evaporated.